PhoenixTales/phoenix-docs/story/relation-system.md

 *Flosha & Hagen, last update 22.09.2024*

-We list the themes below in a rough structure, - through their sequence - but without categorisation.
-Every theme can and should be looked at from different perspectives.
-Thus, apart from the themes themselves, we also have to take these perspectives into account, from which we should deal with the themes.
+We list the themes below in a rough structure.
+Many themes can and should be looked at from different perspectives.
+Thus, apart from the themes themselves, we also have to take these perspectives into account, from which we may have to deal with the themes.

 #### Perspectives